Yaksh04/PULL-PANDA/BlackBoxTesting/RAG version 1.3/test_findings.md

 The **RAG system is FUNCTIONAL**.
 The AI successfully ingested `coding_standards.md` and `repo files` and correctly identified violations of those rules in the test PRs.

 The **Static Analysis feature is NON-FUNCTIONAL** in its current configuration, consistently reporting "File Not Found" errors.
+After this test was conducted, the error was reported and fixed by correcting `static_analysis.py` and `iterative_prompt_selector.py`, no the static analysis works.

 | Feature                             | Status   | Notes                                                                                                                                     |
 | :---------------------------------- | :------- | :---------------------------------------------------------------------------------------------------------------------------------------- |